rolancon/7cal/README.md

 The 7Cal notation itself can be followed by an annotation (annot), which is separated from the actual 7Cal notation with the multiplication '*' sign.
 The annotation is the complete ISO 8601 notation in the UTC timezone (also known as Zulu time), where nothing but the msecs part is optional, only then showing when it is shown in the 7Cal notation.

+## Gregorian calendar

+7Cal stays in synch with the Gregorian calendar, in which every 400 years 3 leap days are cancelled.

+Every 2800 years (7 blocks of 400 years) the Gregorian calendar cancels 21 leap days (7 * 3).
+This amounts to 3 full weeks of 7 days, spread over 100 blocks of 28 years.
+7Cal cancels these 3 weeks as follows: over the course of 5 blocks of 20 times 28 years (5 blocks of 560 years), which can be thought of as the workdays of the week (Monday thru Friday), on the first, third and fifth 'workday' (Monday = 560 year till Friday = 2800 years), one leap week is cancelled.
+The leap week which is cancelled is the one in the middle of the cycle of 28 years (the 'Wednesday' of that cycle), so the leap week after 16 years from the start of the cycle.

 ## Examples

 ### Year and date notation